Marcos Devers: Family

-Marcos and his wife, Vicky, have been married since 1986, and they are the parents of four children.
+Marcos has been married to his wife, Vicky, since 1986.
+They are the parents of four children.

 Political career

 In 1991 Devers decided to run for an at-large seat on the Lawrence City Council.
 Marcos was finally elected to the City Council in November 1999 on his fifth attempt.
 He was then re-elected to his seat in 2001 and 2003.
 As a City Councilor, Marcos has held the positions of Council Vice President (2000–2002), Council President (2002–2004), and Interim Mayor upon the resignation of Mayor Dowling in September 2001 until November 2001.
 When Marcos was elected the Interim Mayor, he became the first Latino mayor in Massachusetts and the first mayor of Dominican descent in the United States.

-He then ran for mayor in 2005 losing to incumbent Michael J. Sullivan and ran again for the 2009 Mayoral election and came in third.
+Devers then ran for mayor in 2005 losing to incumbent Michael J. Sullivan.
+He ran again for the 2009 Mayoral election and came in third.
 Devers also ran for state representative in 2006 and 2008 against former state representative (and former Lawrence Mayor) William Lantigua.
 The 2006 campaign was a write-in campaign because Lantigua was able to have Devers knocked-off of the ballot.

 Massachusetts House of Representatives

 In the 2010 special election to succeed William Lantigua for the Massachusetts House of Representatives 16th Essex District.
 Lantigua endorsed Devers for the North Lawrence Representative seat after Devers endorsed Lantigua for mayor, after Devers came in third behind Lantigua and former city councilor David Abdoo in the 2009 municipal primary.

-On June 15, 2010 Devers was elected by a majority of 1,198 votes to the Massachusetts House of Representatives over independent candidate Rafael Gadea.
+On June 15, 2010, Devers was elected by a majority of 1,198 votes to the Massachusetts House of Representatives over independent candidate Rafael Gadea.
 Devers received 1,369 votes, challenger Rafael Gadea received 171 votes.
 Devers was the elected to a full term in Nov.
 2010 over Republican Enrique Matos and Independent Rafael Gadea with 4,495 votes and more than 75% of the vote.
 Devers currently serves as a member of the Joint Committees on Transportation, Education, Economic Development and Emerging Technologies and as Vice Chair of the Joint Committee on Children, Families and Persons with Disabilities.
 He is a member of the Massachusetts Black and Latino Legislative Caucus.

 In the 2016 primary election, Devers lost to Juana Matias.
-Devers ran again for the seat again in 2018.
+Devers ran for the seat again in 2018.
 He won the Democratic nomination for his old seat on September 4 against former Lawrence Mayor William Lantigua.
 He faced no opposition in November and was subsequently re-elected to his old seat.
 In 2022, he was defeated for re-nomination by Francisco Paulino.